-- If you see a cut on your dog’s paw, talk to your vet — They’ll provide first aid tips and advise you on how to clean the wound, offer medicines and balms to ease pain and prevent infections, and teach you how to bandage the area.
+- If you see a cut on your dog’s paw, talk to your vet — They’ll provide first aid tips and advice, offer medicines and balms to ease pain and prevent infections, and teach you how to bandage the area.

 There’s no worse feeling for a pet owner than seeing their furry friend in pain.
-Unfortunately, your dog can end up with cut paws that hurt them.
 But it’s not just the pain you should worry about.
 Cuts and lacerations that go untreated can end up infected.
 It’s important to call your vet, clean and treat your pup’s cuts, and prevent paw cuts from happening in the future.

-🚨 If the bleeding is severe and you can’t control it within 5 minutes, take your dog to the nearest emergency vet clinic immediately.
+🚨 Moderate pressure or holding the cut closed for 5-10 minutes may control bleeding.
+If the bleeding is severe and you can’t control it within 10 minutes, immediately take your dog to the nearest emergency vet clinic.

 Call your vet about paw pad cuts

-Contact your vet immediately if you see a cut on your dog’s feet, and try to take a picture of the cut to send to the vet to look at as soon as possible.
-Cuts that look small may be deep.
-There could also be debris trapped inside.
+Contact your vet immediately if you see a cut on your dog’s feet, and try to take a picture of the cut to send to the vet as soon as possible.
+Cuts that look small may be deep, and debris could also be trapped inside.
 Your vet can help determine the severity of the cut and help speed up the healing process.

-If your dog needs stitches, the vet will be able to do that, plus they can teach you how to properly bandage the paw and prescribe medicine and ointments.
-Dogs’ pads are important for their bone and joint health as well as maintaining traction and navigating rough terrain, so don’t take these cuts lightly.
+Vets can provide stitches if needed, plus they can teach you how to properly bandage the paw and prescribe medicine and ointments.
+Dogs’ pads are important for their bone and joint health, maintaining traction, and navigating rough terrain, so don’t take these cuts lightly.

 How to treat cuts on your dog’s paw at home

-According to the ASPCA, wounds that are smaller than a half-inch in diameter can be cleaned and wrapped at home.
-But it’s still important to call your vet or email a photo of the wound to the vet for medical advice.
-A cut paw can be painful, and if it becomes infected, it will be painful and risky to the dog’s health.
+According to the ASPCA , wounds that are smaller than a half-inch in diameter can be cleaned with antibacterial wash and wrapped in a light bandage at home.
+But it’s still important to call your vet or email them a photo of the wound for medical advice.
+A cut paw can be painful; if it becomes infected, it will be even more painful and risky to the dog’s health.
+Any deep penetrating wounds like those from bites or from stepping on a nail can easily become infected and require professional attention.

 Fortunately, minor cuts can be treated at home.
 By keeping the wound clean with fresh bandages, you can help ease your pup’s pain and help them mend quickly.

-Remove debris — If there are any thorns, twigs, or dirt, use tweezers or water to carefully remove them.
+If there are any thorns, twigs, or dirt, use clean tweezers and water to carefully remove them.
 Most of the time, though, the minor cuts you can treat at home won’t have debris, especially glass.
-These more serious injuries should involve a vet to safely remove the debris.
+These more serious injuries should involve a vet’s guidance to safely remove the debris.

-Clean the cut — Use a small amount of hydrogen peroxide or Vetericyn Plus Antibacterial Wound and Skin Care Spray to clean the wound.
+Use a small amount of Vetericyn Plus Antibacterial Wound and Skin Care Spray or other antibacterial wash to clean the wound.
 You may want to ask your vet for advice on the best cleanser to use for your pet’s cut.

-Bandage the wound — Bandaging the wound will help keep it from getting dirty, and bandages can also help stop your dog from trying to lick or bite at their paw.
+Bandaging the wound will help keep it from getting dirty, and bandages can also help stop your dog from trying to lick or bite at their paw.
 Just make sure to apply it loosely and only use the bandage temporarily until you can bring your dog to the vet.
-Don’t leave the bandages on long-term, because they trap moisture that can cause secondary skin infections.
+Clean socks lightly taped to the hair or skin above the foot can also work well as paw bandages.
+Don’t leave the bandages on long-term because they trap moisture that can cause secondary skin infections.

 👉 Don’t leave a bandage on for too long, as it can cause a skin infection to develop.